 4. Espiritu Santo

 You will then move on to where the coffee is pulped (outer layer is removed) and further processed until it is ready to be roasted.
-You will then be taken to there roasting room where the coffee is roasted to different levels and ready for you to taste.
-Its a true seed to cup experience.
+You will then be taken to their roasting room where the coffee is roasted to different levels and ready for you to taste.
+It’s a true seed to cup experience.

 EspirituSantoCoffeeTour Duration: 1.5 hours